CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 # Puhti quick start guide
 A quick start guide for new Puhti users.
 It is assumed that you have previously used CSC cluster resources like Taito/Sisu.

-Go to <my.csc.fi> to view your projects and their project numbers.
+**Go to [my.csc.fi](https://my.csc.fi) to apply for access to Puhti or view your projects and their project numbers if you already have access.**

 ### Connecting to Puhti